survive-the-century/survive-the-century/book/text/0-5-terms-of-service.md

 This service is intended purely for entertainment purposes.
 None of the information presented in this service should be taken as factual or complete.
 The story, all names, characters, and incidents portrayed in this service are fictitious.
 No identification with actual persons (living or dead), places, buildings, and products is intended or should be inferred.

 ## All content belongs to us, or the creators
 All parts of this service are the exclusive property of either Three Kids in a Trenchcoat or the original creators, including, without limitation, all text, images, graphics, logos, audio, video and other material appearing on the service ("the content").
-The content is protected by the copyright laws and other intellectual property laws of the United Kingdom, the United States and Australia and is protected globally by applicable international copyright treaties.
+The content is protected by the copyright laws and other intellectual property laws of the United Kingdom and is protected globally by applicable international copyright treaties.

 You may download and print the content for your own personal and non-commercial use only.
 You may not use the content for any other purpose without prior written approval.
 You may not reproduce, republish, remix or adapt the content without our permission.